hamza-dugmag/hamza-dugmag/README.md

 https://hamzadugmag.com

-I am an Engineering Science student at the University of Toronto majoring in Robotics Engineering.
+I'm an Engineering Science student at the University of Toronto majoring in Robotics Engineering.
 I'm a passionate designer and leader interested in robotics for space exploration.
 I use the world I have to build the world I want.